 Mr. McCarten's prior work experience includes roles with the Marriott Corporation, or Marriott International, Inc. (Nasdaq: MAR), and its related entities for over 25 years until January 2004.
 Among his many positions during those 25 years, Mr. McCarten served as the Chief Executive Officer of HMSHost Corporation, formerly Host Marriott Services Corporation, a publicly-held developer and operator of restaurant and retail concessions in travel and entertainment venues listed on the NYSE from 1995 to 2000.
 In addition, he served as non-executive Chairman of HMSHost Corporation from 2000 to 2001.
 Mr. McCarten also served as President of Marriott International's Services Group from 2001 to 2003, which include Marriott's senior living and distribution businesses.
 Our Board of Directors has determined that Mr. McCarten's qualifications to serve on our Board of Directors include his extensive experience in the lodging industry with over 25 years of experience with the Marriott organization, a leading worldwide hotel brand, franchise and management company.
-Mr. McCarten has developed a broad network of hotel industry contacts and relationships, including relationships with hotel owners, operators and other key industry participants.
+Mr. McCarten has developed a broad network of hotel industry participants.
 Prior to joining Marriott, Mr. McCarten was an accountant with Arthur Andersen & Co. from 1970 to 1979.
 Mr. McCarten received his B.S. in Accounting from the McIntire School of Commerce at the University of Virginia in 1970.
 He served on the Advisory Board of the McIntire School from 1981 to 1996.

 Mark W. Brugger has served as our Chief Executive Officer since September 1, 2008 and is a member of our Board of Directors.
 Mr. Brugger was a co-founder of the Company having served as Executive Vice President, Chief Financial Officer and Treasurer prior to being promoted to Chief Executive Officer.
-He has received recognition for his work at

-DiamondRock, including being named to Forbes' list of America's Most Powerful CEOs 40 and Under.
+He has received recognition for his work at DiamondRock, including being named to Forbes' list of America's Most Powerful CEOs 40 and Under.
 Mr. Brugger also served as a member of the Board of Directors of Chambers Street Properties from 2013 to 2015, resigning shortly before it merged with another publicly-traded company.
-Mr. Brugger is a member of the Urban Land Institute and serves on the Board of Directors of the American Hotel & Lodging Association.
+Mr. Brugger serves on the Board of Directors of the American Hotel & Lodging Association.